b-chen00/CovidStats/README.md

 ## How to Run the Project:
 ### Requirements:
-Python3 and pip is required to run the project
+Python3 and pip is required to run the project.
-[Download Python3 here](https://www.python.org/downloads/) (pip3 comes with python3 download)
+[Download Python3 here.](https://www.python.org/downloads/) (pip3 comes with python3 download)
-requirements can be found in doc/requirements.txt
+All required packages for the virutal environment can be found in doc/requirements.txt.

 ### Run the project:
 1. Create a virtual environment with `python3 -m venv <virtual-environment-name>`.